simonambridge/RTFAP2/README.md

 The client wants a REST API to return:
 - the ratio of transaction success based on the first 6 digits of their credit card no.
 - the ratio of confirmed transactions against fraudulent transactions in the last minute.
-(Solr query to scan all in last x minutes filtered by tag)
 - the moving average of the transaction amount over the last hour compared with the transaction amount per minute.
-(60 min moving average, Streaming query)
+(60 min moving average, Streaming query).
+- Identify all transactions tagged as fraudlent in the last minute/day/month/year.
+- Identify all transactions tagged as fraudulent for a specific card.
-- Daily Roll-Up Report of last-Week and last-Day transactions for each merchant.
+- Report of transactions for a merchant on a specific day.
+- Roll-up report of transactions by card and year.
 - Search capability to search the entire transaction database by merchant, cc_no, amounts.

 Performance SLAs: